Where cars became costume

 American car culture is like nowhere else.
 With much of our society designed around the personal auto, cars have become part of our fashion statement and personality.
 Liberace was a major contributor to this cultural fact, after first taking a car on stage in Las Vegas in 1958, during an automotive convention.

 The car you ride in is part of what you wear.
-It conveys your taste, sometimes your value, and most often attitude.
+It conveys your taste, sometimes your values, and most of all your attitude.

 1. The Exhibits

-See the original collection of artifact cars from the stages of Liberace
+See the original collection of entrance cars from the stages of Liberace

 Arrive in style at your event or wedding, or just cruise the Strip to your favorite spots and always make an entrance in classic cars inspired by Liberace and owned by our supporters.

-Fashion, music, car accessories and more, get outfitted for Vegas!
+Fashion, music, car accessories, Las Vegas souvenirs and more.
+Get outfitted for Vegas!

 Among many other innovations, Liberace was first to use automobiles in his stage show.
 Like the costumes he wore, the cars were adorned like no others in history.
 Their style and use was at the forefront of celebrity conspicuous consumption by Liberace, 60 years ago.